nais/doc/observability/alerts/spec.md

 ## `spec.inhibitRules[].targets`
 Matchers that have to be fulfilled in the alerts to be muted.
 These are key/value pairs.

+## `spec.inhibitRules[].targetsRegex`
+Matchers that have to be fulfilled in the alerts to be muted.
+These are key/value pairs, where the value can be a regex.

 ## `spec.inhibitRules[].sources`
 Matchers for which one or more alerts have to exist for the inhibition to take effect.
 These are key/value pairs.

+## `spec.inhibitRules[].sourcesRegex`
+Matchers for which one or more alerts have to exist for the inhibition to take effect.
+These are key/value pairs, where the value can be a regex.

 ## `spec.inhibitRules[].labels[]`
 Labels that must have an equal value in the source and target alert for the inhibition to take effect.
 These are string